dineshvoithu/dineshvoithu/README.md

 <h2>I'm Dinesh Kumar.</h2>

-- 🌱 I’m currently learning MCA Full Stack Engineering
+- 🌱 I’m currently learning MCA Full Stack Development
 - 🔭 I’m currently working at Sunsys Technologies, Bangalore
 - 💬 About me - I am passionate about web development and been starting to pick the skills ever since out of college.
 I am an optimist thinking ahead in time, and I always try to lean something new.